andrewsuzuki/andrewsuzuki.com/src/content/posts/2019-04-30---building-my-first-bike-frame/index.md

 The trickiest part was smoothing the fillets under the seatstay-seat tube joint.
 It was impossible to get a file in there.
 I ended up leaving close to as-is.
 Next time I will build up a larger fillet, attach the seatstays farther from the center, and/or use smaller-diameter seatstays.

 Overall, smoothing the fillets was probably the most time-consuming part of the build.
 I could have spent even longer, maybe adding some more material and getting rid of pinholes.
 I wasn't too concerned with aesthetics though, and thought it was good enough for my first frame.
-Now that I have at least some brazing skill, the results should be much better for my next frame.
+Now that I have at least some brazing skill, the next frame should be much better.

 ## Paint